Project Update

 Public Transportation: Transportation services that are available to the general public, usually with fixed routes and schedules.
 Examples include buses, trains, and light rail systems.
 This is sometimes also called public transit.

 Ridesharing: A service where passengers with similar destinations or routes share a vehicle, reducing the cost of the trip.
-Ridesharing services are commonly arranged through apps like Uber and Lyft and has recently been more widely adopted by microtransit services.
+Ridesharing services are commonly arranged through mobile apps and has recently been more widely adopted by microtransit services.

 Transit-Oriented Development (TOD): A planning approach that promotes mixed-use development near public transportation hubs to encourage sustainable and walkable communities.